blotoutio/sdk-react-native/docs/defined_events.md

 ```
 ## transaction

-The `transaction` method allows you to record tranasctions in your system, like purchase in ecommerce.
+The `transaction` method allows you to record transactions in your system, like purchase in ecommerce.

 #### Input